Recognition Grant Informational Webinar

 - If we have any questions regarding your application we may contact you for additional information.

-- Grant announcements will be sent on June 1 and December 1 each year; approvals and denials will be sent electronically via e-mail.
+- Grant announcements will be sent by June 1 and December 1 each year; approvals and denials will be sent electronically via e-mail.
 (Please note: There are no reporting requirements on Recognition Grants)

 - The Foundation will not provide an oral or written explanation for denied applications.